eweviwo/central/README.md

 ## How to use and contribute to the project
 Anyone can use and contribute to the project through any of the underlying methods;

-- One can evangelise the project by sharing it to any family and friends.
+- One can promote the project by sharing to family and friends as much as possible.

 - One can [make pull requests](https://intelligent-olive-8dc.notion.site/Open-Source-Introduction-4460855a4bc14383ba0a1b990746335d) on the [development of the agent](https://github.com/eweviwo/agent).

 - One can reach out to the part of any of the three teams managing the project in the area of content, technology and administration.

+This project is made with love from Ghana.
+We certainly invite you to be part of this project.
+Let's build the future of culture education.